sindhura-cs/sindhura-cs.github.io/_pages/experience.md

   * The model is used for generating fashion images using textual descriptions
 * [VQA: Visual Question Answering](https://github.com/Virgini-Tech/VQA)
   * As part of Intro to AI course, CS5804, Spring 2023
-  * Comparative study between the CNN+LSTM approach and Hierarchical Question-Image Co-Attention approach for Visual Question Response
+  * Comparative study between the CNN+LSTM approach and Hierarchical Question-Image Co-Attention approach for Visual Query Response